 May 21, 2021

-May 21, 2021 — BITSS Project Scientist Fernando Hoces de la Guardia will present the Social Science Reproduction Platform (SSRP) as part of the Spring 2021 “Instruction in Reproducible Research” webinar series hosted by Project TIER.
+May 21, 2021 — BITSS Project Scientist Fernando Hoces de la Guardia will present the Social Science Reproduction Platform (SSRP), currently in beta, as part of the Spring 2021 “Instruction in Reproducible Research” webinar series hosted by Project TIER.
 The webinar series will include nine other presentations exploring the educational purposes of teaching students transparent and reproducible methods of quantitative data analysis.
 See the program and register here.